-Mr. Woodward brings to our Board a deep understanding of corporate finance, including experience with private placements, public offerings, venture capital investing, international management and financial advising, and restructuring.
+Mr. Woodward brings to the Board a deep understanding of corporate finance, including experience with private placements, public offerings, venture capital investing, international management and financial advising, and restructuring.
 Additionally, as a practicing CPA with a leading firm, Mr. Woodward gained extensive accounting and audit experience.
-Mr. Woodward has the financial and accounting expertise necessary to enhance the Board's oversight of our company and its ability to manage and direct our affairs.
+Mr. Woodward has the financial and accounting expertise necessary to enhance the Board's oversight of the Company and its ability to manage and direct the Company's affairs.